dangaiden/blog/content/post/2019/2019-10-04-vfit-at-vmworld-2019-europe.md

 ## <span style="color: #000000; font-family: Nunito;"><strong>Schedules</strong></span>

-<span style="font-family: Nunito;"><span style="font-size: 16px;">Usually, this is a daily run event but, as I am the one organizing it, I can&#8217;t commit to doing a daily run because I have other duties to do at VMworld.</span></span>
+<span><span style="font-size: 16px;">Usually, this is a daily run event but, as I am the one organizing it, I can&#8217;t commit to doing a daily run because I have other duties to do at VMworld.</span></span>

 <span style="font-size: 16px; font-family: Nunito;">Therefore I decided to do 2 runs and the time of each meet up is:</span>